-- If not already included in the rate of pay, an employee is generally entitled to paid time off in lieu or a premium payment for Sunday working.
+- If not already included in the rate of pay, an employee usually has a right to paid time off in lieu or a premium payment for work performed on Sunday.

-- An employee is entitled to the premium payment for Sunday working payable to a comparable employee in a collective agreement in force in a similar industry or sector.
-This means that the Sunday premium, if not already paid, will be equivalent to the closest applicable collective agreement which applies to the same or similar work under similar circumstances and which provides for a Sunday premium.
+- An employee is entitled to the premium payment for Sunday work, which should be equivalent to the payment a comparable employee in a collective agreement in force in a similar industry or sector would receive.
+This means the Sunday premium, if not already paid, will be equivalent to the closest applicable collective agreement which applies to the same or similar work under similar circumstances (and which provides for a Sunday premium).

-Overtime is work done outside normal working hours.
-Employers have no statutory obligation to pay employees for work completed in overtime.
-However, many employers pay employees higher rates of pay for overtime.
-The contract of employment should state whether employees may be required to work overtime and should set out the rates of pay.
+Overtime is work performed outside normal working hours.
+Employers have no statutory requirement to pay employees for work completed in overtime.
+However, many employers offer higher rates of compensation for overtime.
+The contract of employment should state whether employees can be required to work overtime and should specify the rates of pay.

-- Bonuses are either guaranteed under contract, discretionary or a combination of the two.
+- Bonuses can be guaranteed under contract, discretionary or a combination of the two.
 The details of any bonus scheme should be clearly specified in the terms of the employment contract.
 When bonus schemes are incorporated into the employees’ contract of employment, they become terms or conditions of that employment and employees will have certain expectations.
-To subsequently fail to comply with a term in a contract may be found to be unlawful and the law provides for recourse.
+Failure to comply with a term in a contract may be found to be an unlawful action.
+In this case, the law provides for recourse.

-- An employment contract may have a clause stating that a contractual bonus will not be paid if employment is terminated ‘for cause’, such as alleged gross misconduct or if an employee is not in employment on the payment date.
+- An employment contract may contain a clause stating that a contractual bonus will not be paid if employment is terminated ‘for cause.’
+This includes alleged gross misconduct or if an employee is not engaged in employment on the date of payment.
 Most bonus schemes will state that the employers allow themselves the discretion to decide who would be eligible for a bonus, the amount payable and whether to pay any bonuses at all in a particular year.
-It is an implied term of any bonus scheme that an employer’s discretion is not exercised in a way which is irrational or perverse.
+It is an implied term of any bonus scheme which is subject to an employer’s discretion must not be exercised in a manner that is irrational or perverse.

-- If an employer offers a contractual bonus scheme (i.e. one guaranteed under contract) any changes made to that scheme should be made through a formal procedure of consultation and agreement.
-If an employer offers a discretionary bonus scheme, it is more likely you they can change the scheme without consulting employees.
-To label a scheme discretionary, and then ensure that it is discretionary in practice, informs employees that the provisions may not be provided in the same way, or at all, throughout their employment.
+- If an employer offers a contractual bonus scheme (e.g. one guaranteed under contract), any modifications to that scheme should be made through a formal process of consultation and agreement.
+If an employer offers a discretionary bonus scheme, it is more likely they can change the scheme without consulting employees.
+To label a scheme discretionary – and then ensure that it is discretionary in practice – informs employees that the provisions may not be provided in the same way, or at all, throughout their employment.
 If there was cause for amending the scheme, an employer may simply exercise this discretion and then inform employees of the change.
 However, changes to contractual schemes require prior agreement between employer and employee.

-Employers are not required to give notice if the employee either:
+Employers are not required to give notice if any of the following apply:

-- has been working for them for less than 13 weeks,
+- The employee has been working for the employer for less than 13 weeks.

-- agrees to waive their right to notice,
+- The employee agrees to waive his or her right to notice.

 In order to justify a dismissal, the employer must:

-- Show that the dismissal was in relation to at least one of the potentially fair grounds set out in the legislation.
+- show the dismissal was in relation to at least one of the potentially fair grounds set out in the legislation.

-The employer could give one or more of the following reasons for dismissal:
+The employer can give one or more of the following reasons for dismissal:

-- Capability – Issues such as lateness, absenteeism and persistent absence through illness or injury, either short-term or long-term.
+- Capability – This includes events such as tardiness, absenteeism and persistent absence due to illness or injury (either short-term or long-term)

-- Competence – The employee’s ability to do their job.
-Initially employees must be made aware of the standards that are expected and improvement should be managed through a formal set procedure within reasonable timeframe.
+- Competence – This pertains to the employee’s ability to do their job.
+Initially, employees must be made aware of the standards that are expected and improvement should be managed through a formal set procedure within a reasonable timeframe.
 Ultimately, the employer should issue a final warning setting out the likelihood of dismissal before any actual dismissal.

-- Qualifications – Is allowed for two reasons:
+- Qualifications – This type of dismissal is allowed for two reasons:

-2. The employer made employees continued employment conditional on them obtaining further qualifications and the employee failed to achieve this, having been given a reasonable opportunity to do so.
+- The employer made employee’s continued employment conditional on them obtaining further qualifications and the employee failed to achieve this after having been given a reasonable opportunity to do so.

-- Conduct – As a ground for fair dismissal the term conduct covers a large area of behaviour.
-There is a need to distinguish between gross misconduct, which can lead to instant dismissal and ordinary instances of misconduct.
+- Conduct – As a ground for fair dismissal, the term conduct covers a large area of behavior.
+There is a need to distinguish between gross misconduct, which can lead to instant dismissal, and ordinary instances of misconduct.

-- Redundancy – In this case the employer will need to show that a redundancy situation exists and that therefore the dismissal is fair.
+- Redundancy – In this case, the employer will need to show a redundancy situation exists and that therefore the dismissal is fair.

 - Contravening the law – Employees can be dismissed if their continued employment would mean breaking the law.